 Androgens stimulate cancer cell growth in the prostate.
 Lowering androgen levels, or preventing androgens from reaching cancer cells, can help slow down cancer.
 It may also shrink existing tumors.

 However, anti-androgens don’t stop androgen production.
-They’re often used in combination with other treatments, such as surgical or chemical castration.
+Medical professionals often combine anti-androgens with other treatments, such as surgical or chemical castration.
 These combinations are also called:

 - combined androgen blockage